Mourad Salem

-Mourad Salem is a Tunisian artist based in Paris, France.
+Mourad Salem (born 1956) is a Tunisian artist based in Paris, France.
 His works question historical leaders, often depicting them as immature power-hungry figures.
 In 2013, Salem's exhibition "Sultans Are No Sultans" debuted at the Nour Festival of Arts from the Middle East and North Africa at the Leighton House Museum in London.
 Salem is of Turkish origin.

 Early life and education

 Mourad Salem was born in Tunis, Tunisia.
 His father was Tunisian and his mother French.
 He spent his youth in Tunis until he was 18.
 He studied in Canada and France where he lived for many years.